thrackle-io/rules-engine/docs/userGuides/rules/TRANSACTION-SIZE-BY-RISK-SORE.md

 ## Data Structure

-A transaction-size-by-risk-score rule is composed of 2 variable:
+A transaction-size-by-risk-score rule is composed of 2 variables:

-- **riskLevel** uint8[]: array of risk score delimiting the different risk segments.
+- **riskLevel** uint8[]: array of risk scores delimiting the different risk segments.
 - **maxSize** uint48[]: array of maximum USD worth of application assets that a transaction can move per risk segment.

 The relation between `riskLevel` and `maxSize` can be explained better in the following example: